Sparse Quadratic Discriminant Analysis and Community Bayes: Community Bayes

 \subsection{Community estimation}

 In this section we address the key part of the community Bayes model: how to find conditionally independent communities.
-We consider the case where data are from a nonparanormal family, and exploit robust nonparametric rank-based statistics to directly estimate the unknown correlation matrices.
-Then we apply average, single or complete linkage clustering to the estimated correlation matrices to get the estimated communities.
-We prove that given knowledge of $L$, this procedure consistently identify conditionally independent communities.
+We propose to derive the communities by applying average, single or complete linkage clustering to the correlation matrices, which are estimated based on nonparametric rank-based statistics.
+In the case where data are from a nonparanormal family, we prove that given knowledge of $L$, this procedure consistently identify conditionally independent communities.

 We assume $X=(X_{1},\ldots,X_{p})^{T}|G=k$ follows a nonparanormal distribution $NPN(\mu^{(k)},\mathbf{\Sigma}^{(k)},f^{(k)})$ \cite{liu2009nonparanormal} and $\mathbf{\Sigma}^{(k)}$ is nonsingular.
 That is, there exists a set of univariate strictly increasing transformations $f^{(k)}=\{f_{j}^{(k)}\}_{j=1}^{p}$ such that